silviaespanagil/legacy-code-javascript-to-react/README.md

 First and foremost as it was a teamwork we choose a Scrum Master within us and made a list of task and issues to follow.
 This list was organized by priorities ❗ and two sprints.  📅

 For the task that it was given we started creating a mock up of  all the components we thought we needed and started with those and then we kept on the creation as needed.
-Component creation rule was: each component for one task.
+📏Component creation rule was: each component for one task.
 We also choose to do some Class and some Functional Components as we wanted to practice with both of them.

-Second phase was BackEnd.
+Second phase was BackEnd 🔙.
 We created a SQLite database that it was in synchrony with the previous code and the card needs.
 We did then a service to fetch the data.
 Service works either in production as in development enviroment.
 The fetch data creates a Card URL that  allows the user to share the card.
 Backend uses Express and Better SQLite -check on dependencies to install-

-After all the code was refactored we deployed the code using Heroku.
+After all the code was refactored we deployed 🚀 in Heroku.

 ## Want to clone my repository? 🐑🐑